top of page

 There are so many murals along the river and you can take your picks of those you like.
 I will just show a small one here: Ladies in Costumes.

-"Ladies in Costumes" depict a Malay lady and a Chinese lady in their traditional costumes.
+"Ladies in Costumes" depicts a Malay lady and a Chinese lady in their traditional costumes.

-No, there is nothing wrong with your eyes nor my photo, the mural itself does look blurry — not sure if it was an intended effect or due to the weathering.
+No, there is nothing wrong with your eyes nor my photo, the mural itself does look blurry — not sure if it was an intended effect or due to the weather.

 Further along the river and nearer to The Shore Hotel, there is another stretch of buildings with murals.
 The murals here are mostly about the history of Melaka and some on Malay culture.